learn-co-curriculum/js-quotes-practice/README.md

     </li>
   ```

-* Submitting the form creates a new quote and adds it to the list of quotes
+* 🔮Submitting the form creates a new quote and adds it to the list of quotes
   without having to refresh the page.
 Pessimistic rendering is reccommended.
 Make a Post Request to `http://localhost:3000/quotes`.

-* Clicking the delete button should delete the respective quote from the
+* 🔮Clicking the delete button should delete the respective quote from the
   API and remove it from the page without having to refresh.
 Make a Delete Request to `http://localhost:3000/quotes/:id`.